 CERN: CERN counts with a large OpenStack deployment and is interested in a loose federation profile with EGI using sustainable developments.
 Then CERN cloud is already integrated with the EGI accounting services.
 Native OpenStack support in EGI allows for further integration.

 KISTI: KISTI is a Resource Center in Korea providing Cloud resources using OpenStack.
-Integration activity with EGI is stalled due to poor OCCI support for their OpenStack networking configuration.
+Integration activity with EGI is stalled due to lack of OCCI support for their OpenStack networking configuration.
 Better network support in OpenStack is being developed by INDIGO project and expected to be released in the coming months.

 FogBow: The EU Brazil Cloud Connect project has developed a middleware named FogBow for the creation of cloud Federations.
 FogBow is partially integrated with EGI on providers that participate in EU Brazil Connect.